SCORE & SOUNDDESIGN

 5. Musical composition and sound design will be judged as two creative arts that complement one another in a significant and distinctive way.
 Of course musical elements and those of sound design can take over the function of each other.
 Sounddesigner and composer automatically will join the competition in the discipline “Sounddesign” and “Filmscore” (WDR Filmscore Award).

 6. Even if the Prize will be a recording session with a symphonic Orchestra that does not mean that the Jury will prefer orchestral works!
 Find the sounds and music that show your creativity, give the jury an impression of your special musical character.
 Convince them by being a distinctive composer!
-But don’t forget: You have to score and create sounds for that specific film “LITTLE THING”.
+But don’t forget: You have to score and create sounds for that specific film “Blue Honey”.

 - Short biography (max 500 characters) in English language